Spexon/PersonalProject/README.md

 Timelines:
 6 weeks

-Detailed timeline
+Week 1:

-1) Do tutorials to learn about GUIs more, and get a Java project working.
+Do tutorials to learn about GUIs more, and get a Java project working.
 (2 hours) So far I've learned that there are more tutorials for Java and it is a lot easier to get set up for a java project.

+Week 2:
-2) Work on a kilobolt tutorial, see if it's what you want.http://www.kilobolt.com/game-development-tutorial.html Integrate your knowledge from the tutorial into code.
+Work on a kilobolt tutorial, see if it's what you want.http://www.kilobolt.com/game-development-tutorial.html Integrate your knowledge from the tutorial into code.

+Week 3:
-3) Work on unit 2, and integrate that information into your own project (Skip around to things that you dont know).
+Work on unit 2, and integrate that information into your own project (Skip around to things that you dont know).

+Week 4:
-4) Unit 3
+Unit 3

+Week 5:
 5) Unit 4

+Week 6:
 6) Test program out, add necessary comments, javadocs, and spot bugs.